wintercms/docs/database-traits.md

         ];
     }

-> **Note:** If the related model does not use the soft delete trait, it will be treated the same as the `delete` option and deleted permanently.
+> **NOTE:** If the related model does not use the soft delete trait, it will be treated the same as the `delete` option and deleted permanently.

 Under these same conditions, when the primary model is restored, all the related models that use the `softDelete` option will also be restored.